hds/hegdenu.net/content/posts/understanding-async-await-4.md

 And together with that, how we determine when the channel should still be open.

-We already saw on the `Channel` struct that we have a counter for senders and receivers.
+We already saw on the `Channel` struct that we have counters for senders and receivers.

 Now we need to implement the incrementing and decrementing of those counters.